Israeli prime minister makes historic visit to Bahrain, seeking to fortify Arab coalition against Iran

 “In this turbulent era, it is important that our region in particular sends a message of cooperation and goodwill and standing against threats together,” Bennett told reporters before flying to Bahrain on Monday.

+Bahrain, an island with a population under 2 million, has been ruled by the Sunni Muslim Khalifa family since the 17th century.
+But it now has a Shiite Muslim majority, many with ties to Shiite-ruled Iran and who have long complained of discrimination.

+As Bennett landed on Monday, on the 11th anniversary of a crackdown on Shiite activists, small groups of Bahraini protesters across the country burned tires, chanted slogans against the United States and walked over Israeli flags, according to photos and videos posted by local media and activists.

-Israel has clashed with President Biden over his promises to restore U.S. participation in the deal, pledging “compliance for compliance” in order to limit the Iran’s nuclear program in exchange for sanctions relief.
+Israel has clashed with President Biden over his promises to restore U.S. participation in the Iran nuclear deal, pledging “compliance for compliance” in order to limit Iran’s nuclear program in exchange for sanctions relief.

 Since the United States withdrew from that deal, Iran has been rapidly advancing its nuclear program, according to the International Atomic Energy Agency, the United Nations’ nuclear watchdog.
 Israel views Iran’s nuclear program as cover for plans to develop atomic weapons; Iran insists it is intended only to generate nuclear energy and denies any intention to build a bomb.